dotnet/runtime/src/mono/sample/iOS-NativeAOT/README.md

 # NativeAOT iOS sample app

+## Description

-This sample application should be used as PoC for verifying that NativeAOT can be used for targeting iOS-like platforms:
+This sample application is intended to be used by developers who work on enabling NativeAOT on iOS-like platforms and can serve as PoC for verifying support for the following systems:
 - ios
 - iossimulator
 - tvos